Football Long Snapper

 In football, the long snapper is a specialized offensive player whose task is to snap the ball to the holder during field goals and punters during punts.
-Most teams have their own long snapper on the roster rather than using a regular center as the position is much more specialized.
+Most teams have a dedicated long snapper on the roster as it is a specialized position.
 Long snappers are considered special teams players.

 Long Snapper Responsibilities

-The long snapper must also block after the snap like a center would, though there is often much less pressure on the long snapper to block during field goals and punts because most defenders who have a chance at blocking the kick are defenders who run around the offensive line.
+The long snapper must block after the snap like a center would, though there is often much less pressure on the long snapper to block during field goals and punts because most defenders who have a chance at blocking the kick are defenders who run around the offensive line.

 In 2017, the NFL banned the practice of defenders jumping over the line of scrimmage in an attempt to block a kick.
-This benefits long snappers as they were usually the player being jumped over and now they do not have to worry about it.
+This benefits long snappers, as they were usually the player being jumped over, and now they do not have to worry about it.